mootools/mootools-more/README.md

 ### TO DO

-* Need to add tests for all libs
+* Need to run tests against all browsers
-* Make the Date Specs pass in all browsers
 * Move demo/tutorials from Clientcide wiki to Mootorial; update links in docs
 * Go through lighthouse tickets and identify criticals for 1.0 release
 * Go through docs files and fix any inconsistencies with -core syntax for docs